corail-research/SeaPearlZoo.jl/classic_cp/knapsack/README.md

 This is inspired from the __Discrete optimization__ course of Coursera, and the DP formulation technique is from **REF to add**.

-To launch this example, you need to have the package `CPRL` added to your environment.
+To launch this example, you need to have the package `SeaPearl` added to your environment.

 Being inside that folder in the terminal (`examples/knapsack/`), you can launch: